Impartial Selection with Additive Approximation Guarantees: Upper Bounds

-In the most general model, we have the randomized mechanism {\sc Simple $k$-sample}, which is even simpler than {\sc Random $k$-sample}.
-Again, {\sc Simple $k$-sample} forms a sample $S$ of vertices by repeating $k$ times the selection of a vertex uniformly at random with replacement.
+In the most general model, we propose the randomized mechanism {\sc Sample~and~Poll}, which is even simpler than {\sc Sample~and~Vote}. {\sc Sample~and~Poll} forms a sample $S$ of vertices by repeating $k$ times the selection of a vertex uniformly at random with replacement.
 The winner (if any) is a vertex $w$ in $\argmax_{u\in {N\setminus S}}{\delta_S(u,\x)}$.
 We remark that, for technical reasons, we allow $S$ to be a multi-set if the same vertex is selected more than once.
 Then, edge multiplicities are counted in $\delta_S(u,\x)$.
-Clearly, {\sc Simple $k$-sample} is impartial.
-The winner is decided by the vertices in $S$, which in turn have no chance to become winners.
+Clearly, {\sc Sample~and~Poll} is impartial.
+The winner is decided by the vertices in $S$, which in turn have no chance to become winners\footnote{Note that the main differences between {\sc Sample~and~Vote} and {\sc Sample~and~Poll} is (i) that the former utilizes the nominations from vertices in $N \setminus(S \cup W)$, while the latter does not, and (ii) that {\sc Sample~and~Vote} counts the nominations of vertices in the sample set $S$ only once.}.
 Our approximation guarantee is slightly weaker now.